ppy/osu-wiki/news/2017-09-03-qat-gazette-september-2017.md

 date: 2017-09-03 09:00:00 +0000
 ---

-# QAT Gazette - August 2017

 Have you ever wondered what the Quality Assurance Team get up to besides looking at beatmaps?
 Then look no further!
 The QAT Gazette will be your monthly update regarding ongoings in the mapping and modding community, detailed insight into the ranking process, and also news of any potential future developments!

 ![](/wiki/shared/news/banners/qat-blog-logo.png)

-To those of you who have been following this blog at its’ [previous home](http://osuqat.tumblr.com/), welcome back!
+To those of you who have been following this blog at its [previous home](http://osuqat.tumblr.com/), welcome back!
 We’ve shuffled through a bit of a lean period on account of the summer holidays (or in my case, even more work than usual), but I am happy to bring you **the return of The QAT Gazette!** Feel free to skip down a little if you’re already familiar with our humble blog and want to get straight into the news, but if this is your first time and you’re wondering what all the fuss is about, read on!

 **A little over a year ago**, the Quality Assurance Team formed a blog to give people an idea of the work that goes on behind the scenes, the internal topics that come up for discussion, and our visions for shaping the future of the osu! mapping and modding community.